bawamohit/Snake-Shot/README.md

 Shoot the snake 3 times to win and go to the next level.

-You can also shoot the purple mushrooms or the red mushroom bombs that fall from the sky.
+You can also shoot the purple mushrooms or the red bombs that fall from the sky.

 Don't get eaten, and don't get blown up!